A 12-year-old student who was traveling by New York City Transit ...Learn More

 The New York City Transit Authority operates one of the world’s most extensive subway systems.
 Each year, over 2.4 billion people ride NYCTA-operated public transit; on a daily basis, nearly 8 million people are NYCTA riders.
 It comes as no surprise that, among the Metropolitan Transit Authority’s nearly-9,000 rail and subway cars, and its 736 rail and subway stations, some are plagued by dangerous conditions, or have fallen into serious disrepair.
+If you were injured in a subway accident, it is important to obtain the assistance of an experienced subway accident lawyer.

 As a resident of New York City, you’ve heard about countless accidents in subway stations, and you may have even become one such victim.
 If you or someone you love has been injured in an accident in a New York subway station or train, you might have a legal right to file a claim for damages to help you afford the costs of your injuries.
 Contact the skilled Manhattan personal injury lawyer Leandros A. Vrionedes as soon as possible after your accident for a free evaluation of your claims.